‘We got a strong team’: Chiefs fans hold high hopes for the rest of the season

 “We might start at the bottom, but we’re going to end up at the top,” Valdivia said.

-“At the end of the day, if we can get the offense rolling and we can stop Derek Carr through the air, I think we’ll be in good shape,” Cooper Root, Chiefs fan, said.
+“At the end of the day, if we can get the offense rolling and we can stop Derek Carr through the air, I think we’ll be in good shape,” Chiefs fan Cooper Root said.

 “It’s always a nonstop battle to the final second,” said Valdivia.

-“People have put them down and I’m not a fair-weather fan so let’s go,” Andrea Chermello, Chiefs fan, said.
+“People have put them down and I’m not a fair-weather fan so let’s go,” Chiefs fan Andrea Chermello said.

 They said they will continue to have faith in the team and cheer them on even when they are not playing at home.